jptacek/JPtacek.com/src/documents/2014/02/PhoneGap-Corodova-Setup-Windows/index.html.md

 version 1.9 of the product, they Open Sourced PhoneGap and called it [Cordova](http://cordova.apache.org/).
 They kept the PhoneGap name and have extended things a bit by creating an great back end system to build for multiple platforms as well as starter solution for different platforms.
 More information about PhoneGap can be found at [phonegap.com](http://phonegap.com/).
-The reality is I, and most people refer to the names interchangeably, but there are differences.
+The reality is I, and most people, refer to the names interchangeably, but there are differences.

-To install Cordova on Windows 8, follow these steps.
+So with that out of the way, let's look at how wo install Cordova on Windows 8.

-First, you will need to download and install Node.js (http://nodejs.org/download).
+First, you will need to download and install Node.js from http://nodejs.org/download.
 After this, you should be able to start up PowerShell and run Node from the command line.
 You can ensure you have node setup by running node –version within a PowerShell prompt

 ![Cordova Version check](nodeCheck.png)